-- The school will ensure that copies of all relevant reports are forwarded to the LAC social workers, in addition to carers or residential social workers. - The school will coordinate their review meetings; for example, holding ePEP reviews alongside LAC reviews. - The school will work with other agencies to exchange information such as changes in circumstances, exclusions or attendance issues. - Behaviour management strategies will be agreed between the VSH and the school, to ensure challenging behaviour is managed in the most effective way for that individual child. - The designated teacher for LAC and previously-LAC will communicate with the VSH and child's social worker to facilitate the completion of the PEP.

-- Through the designated teacher, the school will work with the VSH, social worker and other relevant agencies to monitor any arrangements in place so that actions and activities recorded in the child's PEP are implemented without delay. - The designated teacher will communicate with the VSH and agree on how pupil premium plus (PP+) can be used effectively to accommodate the child's educational attainment and progress. - PP+ for previously-LAC will be allocated directly to, and managed by, the school. - The school will work with the VSH to manage allocation of PP+ for the benefit of our cohort of LAC, or previously-LAC, and according to their needs. - If deemed necessary, the school will allocate an amount of funding to an individual to support their needs. - The designated teacher will ensure consistent and strong communication with the VSH regarding LAC who are absent without authorisation. - The school will share their expertise on what works in supporting the education of LAC and previously-LAC.
+- The school will ensure that copies of all relevant reports are forwarded to the LAC social workers, in addition to carers or residential social workers. - The school will coordinate their review meetings; for example, holding ePEP reviews alongside LAC reviews. - The school will work with other agencies to exchange information such as changes in circumstances, exclusions or attendance issues. - Behaviour management strategies will be agreed between the VSH and the school, to ensure challenging behaviour is managed in the most effective way for that individual child. - The designated teacher for LAC and previously-LAC will communicate with the VSH and child's social worker to facilitate the completion of the PEP. - Through the designated teacher, the school will work with the VSH, social worker and other relevant agencies to monitor any arrangements in place so that actions and activities recorded in the child's PEP are implemented without delay. - The designated teacher will communicate with the VSH and apply for pupil premium plus funding (PP+) where needed to meet specific outcomes (PP+). - PP+ for previously-LAC will be allocated directly to, and managed by, the school. - The school will work with the VSH to manage allocation of PP+ for the benefit of our cohort of LAC, or previously-LAC, and according to their needs. - If deemed necessary, the school will allocate an amount of funding to an individual to support their needs. - The designated teacher will ensure consistent and strong communication with the VSH regarding LAC who are absent without authorisation. - The school will share their expertise on what works in supporting the education of LAC and previously-LAC.